Biennial Review

 Intercollegiate Athletics

-Substance abuse (whether disclosed through drug testing or otherwise) is inconsistent with academic and athletic excellence, and will not be tolerated.
+Substance abuse (whether disclosed through drug testing or otherwise) is inconsistent with academic and athletic excellence and will not be tolerated.
+Procedures for implementation of this program are outlined below.

 The entire policy (PDF)can be found here.